 This award recognizes organizations which make efforts to secure leadership gifts from employees and have developed strategies to encourage individuals to give at this level.
 Selection criteria for this award focuses on year-over-year growth, primarily considering which organizations were able to secure the most new Leadership donors.

-Winner: Tie – ScoularNebraska Medicine/UNMC
+Winner: Tie – Scoular

 Scoular had an incredible record-breaking campaign during 2022-23 season!
 They thoughtfully and actively grew the engagement of leadership donors, more than doubling their participation in the Tocqueville Society from 6 to 14 members.
 Because of these leaders stepping up, Scoular had a 55.07% growth taking their grand total to $303,412.99!
 Paul Maas and Scoular’s campaign leadership team personally engaged potential leadership donors to share the impact of their generosity.
 Additionally, Scoular actively creates opportunities for employees to understand the impact of their support.
 From kicking off their campaign with a panel discussion featuring partner agencies, to taking part in United Way of the Midlands’ Good on the Go initiative throughout the year, Scoular makes it a priority to expose employees to unique experiences that speak to the real impact of the campaign to strengthen the community.
 Additionally, the Scoular Foundation provides a generous 1:1 matching gift program to allow each donation to go further to transform lives across the metro.